Presidency of Theodore Roosevelt

-Historian Thomas Bailey, who generally disagreed with Roosevelt's policies, nevertheless concluded, "Roosevelt was a great personality, a great activist, a great preacher of the moralities, a great controversialist, a great showman.
+Historian Thomas Bailey wrote, "Roosevelt was a great personality, a great activist, a great preacher of the moralities, a great controversialist, a great showman.
 He dominated his era as he dominated conversations...the masses loved him; he proved to be a great popular idol and a great vote-getter."
 His image stands alongside George Washington, Thomas Jefferson and Abraham Lincoln on Mount Rushmore.
-Although Roosevelt has been criticized by some for his imperialism stance, he is often ranked by historians among the top-five greatest U.S. presidents of all time.
+He is frequently ranked by historians among the five greatest U.S. presidents of all time.

 Accession

 Roosevelt served as assistant secretary of the navy and governor of New York before winning election as William McKinley's running mate in the 1900 presidential election.
 Roosevelt became president following the assassination of McKinley by anarchist Leon Czolgosz in Buffalo, New York; Czolgosz shot McKinley on September 6, 1901, and McKinley died on September 14.
 Roosevelt was sworn into office on the day of McKinley's death at the Ansley Wilcox House in Buffalo.
 John R. Hazel, U.S. District Judge for the Western District of New York, administered the oath of office.
 At age 42, Roosevelt became the youngest president in U.S. history, a distinction he still retains.